singledigit/devops-bootcamp/labs/lab1/README.md

-# Lab One: Launching Your First Stack
+# Lab One: Launching Your First Cloudformation Stack
 Welcome to your first lab of the AWS DevOps Bootcamp!!
 In this lab you will launch a simple "Hello World" node website.

-You have two options for this exercise.
+There are several ways to launch cloudformation stacks.
+We are going to look at the Dashboard and the AWS CLI.
+Start with the Dashboard.
 1. [AWS Dashboard](dashboard.md)
 2. [AWS CLI](cli.md)

-If you have time, I encourage you to try both!

 | [Home](../../README.md) |